Identifying the Scale Factor: A Deep Dive into Geometric Transformations

 k = A'C' / AC = (2√5) / √5 = 2

 Both calculations yield a scale factor of 2.
-This indicates that the image A'B'C' is an enlargement of triangle ABC with a scale factor of 2.
+This leads to this indicates that the image A'B'C' is an enlargement of triangle ABC with a scale factor of 2.
 Every side of triangle A'B'C' is twice the length of the corresponding side in triangle ABC.

 Mathematical Explanation: The Underlying Principles